AlibabaCloudDocs/ros/cn.zh-CN/资源类型/FC/ALIYUN::FC::Function.md

 ```
 {
   "ROSTemplateFormatVersion": "2015-09-01",
   "Parameters": {
     "MemorySize": {
       "Type": "Number",
       "Description": "The amount of memory that’s used to run function, in MB.
 Function Compute uses this value to allocate CPU resources proportionally.
 Defaults to 128 MB.
 It can be multiple of 64 MB and between 128 MB and 3072 MB.",
       "MinValue": 128,
-      "MaxValue": 3072,
+      "MaxValue": 32768,
       "Default": 128
     },
     "Description": {
       "Type": "String",
       "Description": "Function description"
     },
     "Timeout": {
       "Type": "Number",
       "Description": "The maximum time duration a function can run, in seconds.
 After which Function Compute terminates the execution.
 Defaults to 3 seconds, and can be between 1 to 600 seconds.",
       "MinValue": 1,
       "MaxValue": 600,
       "Default": 3
     },
     "Handler": {
       "Type": "String",
       "Description": "The function execution entry point."
     },
     "CustomContainerConfig": {
       "Type": "Json",
       "Description": "Custom container runtime related configuration.
 After configuration, the function can be replaced with a custom container to execute the function"
     },
     "Code": {
       "Type": "Json",
       "Description": "The code that contains the function implementation."
     },
     "AsyncConfiguration": {
       "Type": "Json",
       "Description": "Configuration of asynchronous function calls"
     },
-    "FunctionName": {
-      "Type": "String",
-      "Description": "Function name"
-    },
     "CAPort": {
       "Type": "Number",
       "Description": "Custom runtime and custom container runtime dedicated fields, which represent the port that the started custom http server listens to.
 The default value is 9000",
       "Default": 9000
     },
+    "FunctionName": {
+      "Type": "String",
+      "Description": "Function name"
+    },
     "Runtime": {
       "Type": "String",
       "Description": "The function runtime environment.
 Supporting nodejs6, nodejs8, nodejs10, nodejs12, python2.7, python3, java8, custom, custom-container and so on"
     },
     "EnvironmentVariables": {
       "Type": "Json",
       "Description": "The environment variable set for the function, you can get the value of the environment variable in the function."
     },
     "ServiceName": {
       "Type": "String",
       "Description": "Service name",
       "MinLength": 1,
       "MaxLength": 128
     },
     "Initializer": {
       "Type": "String",
       "Description": "the entry point of the initializer"
     },
     "InitializationTimeout": {
       "Type": "Number",
       "Description": "the max execution time of the initializer, in second"
     },
     "InstanceConcurrency": {
       "Type": "Number",
       "Description": "Function instance concurrency.
 Value can be between 1 to 100.",
       "MinValue": 1,
       "MaxValue": 100
+    },
+    "InstanceType": {
+      "Type": "String",
+      "Description": "Instance type.
+Value:e1: flexible instance.
+Memory size between 128 and 3072c1: performance instance.
+Memory size allow values are 4096, 8192, 16384 and 32768",
+      "AllowedValues": [
+        "e1",
+        "c1"
+      ]
     }
   },
   "Resources": {
     "Function": {
       "Type": "ALIYUN::FC::Function",
       "Properties": {
         "MemorySize": {
           "Ref": "MemorySize"
         },
         "Description": {
           "Ref": "Description"
         },
         "Timeout": {
           "Ref": "Timeout"
         },
         "Handler": {
           "Ref": "Handler"
         },
         "CustomContainerConfig": {
           "Ref": "CustomContainerConfig"
         },
         "Code": {
           "Ref": "Code"
         },
         "AsyncConfiguration": {
           "Ref": "AsyncConfiguration"
         },
+        "CAPort": {
+          "Ref": "CAPort"
+        },
         "FunctionName": {
           "Ref": "FunctionName"
         },
-        "CAPort": {
-          "Ref": "CAPort"
-        },
         "Runtime": {
           "Ref": "Runtime"
         },
         "EnvironmentVariables": {
           "Ref": "EnvironmentVariables"
         },
         "ServiceName": {
           "Ref": "ServiceName"
         },
         "Initializer": {
           "Ref": "Initializer"
         },
         "InitializationTimeout": {
           "Ref": "InitializationTimeout"
         },
         "InstanceConcurrency": {
           "Ref": "InstanceConcurrency"
+        },
+        "InstanceType": {
+          "Ref": "InstanceType"
         }
       }
     }
   },
   "Outputs": {
     "FunctionId": {
       "Description": "The function ID",
       "Value": {
         "Fn::GetAtt": [
           "Function",
           "FunctionId"
         ]
       }
     },
     "FunctionName": {
       "Description": "The function name",
       "Value": {
         "Fn::GetAtt": [
           "Function",
           "FunctionName"
         ]
       }
     },
     "ServiceName": {
       "Description": "The service name",
       "Value": {
         "Fn::GetAtt": [
           "Function",
           "ServiceName"
         ]
       }
     },
     "ARN": {
       "Description": "The ARN for ALIYUN::ROS::CustomResource",
       "Value": {
         "Fn::GetAtt": [
           "Function",
           "ARN"
         ]
       }
     }
   }
 }
 ```